Ada-Developers-Academy/ada-learn-workshop/02-creating-a-lesson/02-checkpoints.md

 # Checkpoints

 A Checkpoint is a markdown file which is named to end with `checkpoint.md`.
 Each Checkpoint file must have at least one question.
 Checkpoints are otherwise normal markdown documents.
-Checkpoints are essentially tests, you can make them
+Checkpoints are essentially tests, you can create auto-graded and

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->